Liam-mail1/OOP-Game/README.md

 ## Overall Program Interactivity
 - The game features user-friendly hints and instructions throughout to assist players in navigating the menus and understanding gameplay mechanics.
 - Error handling messages provide clear guidance on actions, allowing players to recover from mistakes easily.

-## Contributing
-Contributions are welcome!
-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
-Ensure to follow the project's coding standards and provide appropriate documentation for any new features.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.